Fulwell Lease Extension - Free Consultation

 Decision in Hounslow

-An example of a Lease Extension matter before the tribunal for a Fulwell flat is Ground Floor Flat 91 Bath Road in May 2009. in a case where the freeholder could not be traced, the Brentford County Court ordered that the Lease be surrendered in return for the grant of a new lease of the Premises at a premium determined by the Leasehold Valuation Tribunal.
+An example of a Lease Extension decision for a Fulwell flat is Ground Floor Flat 91 Bath Road in May 2009. in a case where the freeholder could not be traced, the Brentford County Court ordered that the Lease be surrendered in return for the grant of a new lease of the Premises at a premium determined by the Leasehold Valuation Tribunal.
 The tribunal concluded that the price payable by the Applicant for the new lease of the premises be £15,900 This case was in relation to 1 flat.
-The unexpired residue of the current lease was 60.45 years.
+The unexpired lease term was 60.45 years.